-Cornwall Search and Rescue Team is a registered charity which provides an inland search and rescue service for missing and injured people across Cornwall, at any time and in any weather.
+Cornwall Search and Rescue Team is a registered charity which is part of the network of organisations providing an inland search and rescue service for missing and injured people across Cornwall, at any time and in any weather.

 We regularly work with our neighbouring teams from Dartmoor and Exmoor, as well as specialist resources from the Search and Rescue Dog Association.